OliverSwift/Promys/README.md

 What this is all about...

-_TBD_
+I've seen those BARCO boxes that let you screencast your desktop onto a TV set or projector a lot.
+Very handy, but as usual no Linux binary (there used to be one but not maintained anymore for lame reasons) and also very expensive.
+There are blogs and blablas about how to do screencasting, but most of the time instructions are awkward and based on complicated ffmpeg or VLC setup, well nothing very user friendly.
+Knowing RPi3 hardware capabilities, espcecially the H264 decoder and the Wifi addon I just put myself into the challenge to deliver an easy to use or setup system.
+Building a Promys device is easy and cheap, using it is easy as well.
+It can improve in many ways.
+Dig in and join!

 ## Building a Promys device

 Just want to build a `Promys device` and use it ?

 1. First get a Raspberry Pi 3 (I haven't tested with Pi 2 but you'll miss the main advantage of Wifi).
-2. Find [here](http://promys.me/downloads/image_2018-02-02-Promys.zip) a zipped image for a 2GB or more SD card
+2. Find **[here](http://promys.me/downloads/image_2018-02-02-Promys.zip)** a zipped image for a 2GB or more SD card
 3. Unzip the file, you should get an approximately 1.6Gb image.
 4. Insert the SD card in your system, and figure out what device it is bound to.
 This is very important so you don't screw up with following command.
-If you have a SD read slot it's likely to be `/dev//dev/mmcblk0`
+If you have a SD card reader slot it's likely to be `/dev/mmcblk0`
 5. Finally burn the SD with :
 ```
 dd if=2018-02-02-Promys.img of=/dev/xxxxx bs=4M